How To Scale IT After Getting Series A Funding For Your Startup

 Choosing a Productivity Suite for Your Series A Startup

-The choice of productivity suite comes down to Microsoft 365 or Google Workspace.
+The choice of productivity suite for your Series A IT infrastructure comes down to Microsoft 365 or Google Workspace.
 Unless your business has a specific requirement that dictates the choice, Google Workspace is the better fit for most Series A startups.
 The two platforms are comparable on cloud storage, collaboration, and application capabilities.
 Where they diverge is in deployment and management overhead.

-Microsoft 365 requires significantly more day-to-day support and troubleshooting, which translates directly into higher IT costs.
+Microsoft 365 requires significantly more day-to-day support and troubleshooting.
+That overhead translates directly into higher IT costs.
 Google Workspace is faster to deploy, easier to manage, and produces fewer helpdesk tickets.
 For a startup where IT capacity is limited and every hour of support time matters, that operational difference adds up quickly.

 Device Recommendations for Series A Startup Teams